thomasf/docker-devpi/README.md

 Set this to anything but 0 and the container start up will dump a more detailed log of the start up procedure and start the wsgi server in debug mode.

-**BASIC_AUTH_USERS_PASSWD** and **BASIC_AUTH_CI_PASSWD**

-On the first start up where the devpi server data is created the file `/devpi/auth/passwd` will be created.

-This files is optinally used by the web container when **WEB_AUTH=1** is set and `/devpi/auth` is mounted in a shared location between the containers.

-It enables basic authentication to create a global read only access to the whole devpi installation.

-This enables the use of index urls in the format of https://users:iDAMePSC@devpi.example.com/root/prod/+simple/ to be used as an index for pip/pipenv/... if you just want a simple way to control read only access to the whole server.

-Two basic auth users are created **users** and **ci**

-If **BASIC_AUTH_USERS_PASSWD** or **BASIC_AUTH_CI_PASSWD** are not set passwords will be generated and written to the container stdout on the initial start up when the server data is created.

 **DEVPISERVER_ROOT_PASSWD**

 The password for the devpi root user, if it's not set it will be generated and